Yolshin195/notification_service/README.md

 ### Additional tasks

-- 3 Prepare a docker-compose file to launch all project services with a single command.
+- [X] 3\.
+Prepare a docker-compose file to launch all project services with a single command.
-- 5 Configure it so that the Swagger UI page opens at the /docs/ address, displaying the documentation for the developed API.
+- [X] 5\.
+Configure it so that the Swagger UI page opens at the /docs/ address, displaying the documentation for the developed API.

 ## Load data